nimble-technology/nimble-miner-public/scripts/README.md

 ```
 ## Step 3: Run the Mining Script
-Download the script from the provided link.
+Download the script using the following commands.
 This script will read your SSH public key from the default location (~/.ssh/id_rsa.pub).
 If your key is stored in a different location, you can modify the script accordingly.

 Once you’ve downloaded the script, ensure the current user has sudo privileges, execute it (without sudo).
 ```